Staffordshire University students can access mental wellbeing and counselling support via one combined Student Wellbeing service.

 If you're finding it difficult to engage with your studies or struggling to cope more generally with any of these types of issues, you can access support through our Student Wellbeing service.
 To access support and arrange an appointment, simply fill in the online form by clicking the link below.
 You can use this form to access a range of support available within the University, depending on your need, including our Student Wellbeing service.

 Please note: we are not an emergency mental health service.
 Please do not complete and submit the online form if you are seeking support in an emergency.
-If you are looking for help in an emergency or feel you need support urgently, please see information on our web pages about emergency and 24 hour support.
+If you are looking for help in an emergency or feel you need support urgently, please see emergency and 24 hour support.

 Once you have submitted the form we will contact you to arrange an appointment with you.
 We aim to respond to forms submitted to our Student Wellbeing service within 2 working days (not including weekends) during term-time, and within 5 working days (not including weekends) out of term-time.